 Christoph Waltz (Qohen Leth), Melanie Thierry (Bainsley), David Thewlis (Joby), Lucas Hedges (Bob), Matt Damon (Management), Tilda Swinton (Dr Shrink-Rom), Emil Hostina (Slim Clone), Pavlic Nemes (Chubs Clone), Sanjeev Bhaskar, Peter Stormare & Ben Whishaw (Doctors)

 Qohen Leth is a top data processor for the all-powerful Mancom corporation.
-He makes the request that he be able to work from home on the grounds that he is waiting for a phone call.
+He requests that he be able to work from home on the grounds that he is waiting for a phone call.
 He received the call once, knowing that it would give the meaning of his life but accidentally hung up before he could hear the answer and has been waiting for the return call ever since.
 After being granted a rare audience with Management, his request is granted.
-He is given the task of solving the heretofore unsolvable Zero Theorem, which will make order out of the chaos of the universe, but has driven all who have worked on it before crazy.
-After months of work on the theorem with no results, Qohen is being driven similarly crazy.
+Qohen is given the task of solving the heretofore unsolvable Zero Theorem, which will make order out of the chaos of the universe, but has driven all who have worked on it before crazy.
+After months of work on the theorem with no results, Qohen starts being driven crazy too.
 Into his life comes the enchanting Bainsley who offers an appealing distraction.